Mayo Clinic's approach

 Mayo Clinic's orthopedic surgeons also use the most up-to-date types of hardware to hold wrist bones together when fixing fractures or during wrist fusions.

 Mayo Clinic researchers are studying ways to improve wrist fracture treatment.
 Specific efforts include assessing outcomes of treatment using bridge plates and the risk of developing arthritis after wrist-fracture surgery.

 Nationally recognized expertise

-Mayo Clinic in Rochester, Minnesota, and Mayo Clinic in Phoenix/Scottsdale, Arizona, are ranked among the Best Hospitals for orthopedics by U.S. News & World Report.
-Mayo Clinic in Jacksonville, Florida, is ranked high performing for orthopedics by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., and Mayo Clinic in Phoenix/Scottsdale, Ariz., are ranked among the Best Hospitals and Mayo Clinic in Jacksonville, Fla., is ranked highly performing for orthopedics by U.S. News & World Report.
 Mayo Clinic in Minnesota has been recognized as one of the top Rehabilitation hospitals by U.S. News & World Report.